When does TEACH recruit?

 The first quarter of the internship consists of taking Public Health/Medicine M160A.
-M160A meets twice a week.
+M160A meets once or twice a week (depending on that quarter's scheduling).
 After successful completion of M160A, interns begin field work.
 At site, their primary responsibility is to create and present health modules.
 In the final quarter, interns continue their work at site and also enroll in M160B, which meets once a week.

 Because interns are required to do fieldwork at site, will I be able to choose which day of the week I go to site?
 Does this change every quarter?